alvwashere/alv-teleport/README.md

 | Lines (approximately)  | 114 lines as provided  |
 | Requirements                | OX_Lib & (Optional) ESX Legacy      |
 | Support                           |   Yes, response time unknown               |

-(For releases without code the not applicable fields can be written as N/A)